Deadline For Starting A Probate

 Or, suppose the decedent left only a parcel of real estate that isn't worth much and none of the heirs shows any interest in the real estate.
 Taxes will become due and if no one pays the taxes, the real estate will eventually be sold for the taxes due.

-Another issue arises if the person most entitled to begin the probate process (the person named as the executor Probate Words and Terms in the will, or the closest relative entitled to do the probate if there is no will or living named executor who will serve) never gets around to beginning the probate.
-In that case another heir could petition the court to act as the personal representative Probate Words and Terms.
+This issue may arise if the person most entitled to begin the probate process (the person named as the executor in the will, or the closest relative entitled to do the probate if there is no will or living named executor who will serve) never gets around to beginning the probate.